Forêt de Mormal

+The Forêt de Mormal (Forest of Mormal) is a forest in France, close to the Belgian border.
+It is the largest forest in the Nord department, spanning over 9,100 hectares.

+History

-The Forêt de Mormal (Forest of Mormal) is a forest in France, near the Franco-Belgian border.
-It is best known to the British for its role in the retreat from Mons in August 1914.
-Its perceived lack of passable roads forced I and II Corps of the British army to divide and the two corps did not reunite for some days.
-However, some units of the British army did pass through the forest.
-The German army also passed through the forest, taking Haig's I Corps by surprise.
-It is the largest forest in the Nord area, at around 9000 hectares.
+It is best known historically for its role during the British Expeditionary Force's retreat from Mons in August 1914.
+Its dense terrain and perceived lack of passable roads forced I and II Corps of the British army to divide, keeping the two corps separated for several days.
+Despite this, some British units did navigate the forest, while elements of the advancing German army passed through it as well, taking Haig's I Corps by surprise.